Arches National Park | Adam Clark

 Tips for Prepared Travel

 You’re officially in small-town rural Utah in the quiet season, so call ahead on both lodging and restaurant options.
 There are a few diners open year-round, but make sure their hours align with the day(s) of the week you’ll be there.
-There are also two nice small grocery stores in Blanding so you can stock up on supplies and snacks.
+There is also a small grocery store in Blanding in case you need any final supplies or snacks.

 Day 4